What is the research scan?

 How do we select research?

 During each month the scanning team review a long list of research studies and assesses them for their relative novelty, methodological quality and relevance.
 Studies are considered relevant if they tell us about a practical way that the quality of healthcare in the UK could be improved.

 a) Search 40,000 UK and international journals

 We screen over 40,000 UK and international journals each month to find studies that we hope are relevant to frontline teams and healthcare managers improve healthcare.
 We use bibliographic databases like Medline, the Cochrane Library, Google Scholar and Science Direct.
-We also search the websites of organisations working to improve healthcare quality, including the Department of Health, the Nuffield Trust, the NHS Institute for Innovation and Improvement and the King’s Fund.
+We also search the websites of organisations working to improve healthcare quality, including the Department of Health, the Nuffield Trust, NHS Improving Quality and the King’s Fund.

 b) Extract research on four broad categories